avilesjf/synthv-scripts/README.md

 ## Issues / bugs
-If you find any issues with these scripts, make a new GitHub issue (https://github.com/avilesjf/synthv-scripts/issues/new) or message me on the SynthV Forums (https://forum.synthesizerv.com/u/jeanf/summary).
+If you find any issues with these scripts, make a new GitHub issue (https://github.com/avilesjf/synthv-scripts/issues/new) or message me on the SynthV Forums (https://forum.synthesizerv.com/u/jfa/summary).

 ## groups-scripts
 Especially made to help using group of notes inside the Synthesizer V Studio Pro editor (Dreamtonics).
 Copy/paste all automation parameters corresponding to the selected notes.
 Duplicate groups notes and shift them in current scale for vocal harmonies.
 Automate creating group of notes while dragging notes from DAW.
+Harmony: Copy selected groups to new tracks (or select one) and transpose all notes in desired scale.

 ## lyrics-scripts
 Extracting lyrics easier to save all lyrics of a song.
 Also extracting lyrics into the specific .SRT text format to use within a video.
+Remove all notes containing matched lyric or phoneme.

 ## midi-scripts
 Extracting pitchbend or velocity from midi file.